 Your competition in the eyewear market is growing with each new online retailer.
 There are plenty of other companies who have entered the space besides Warby Parker like BonLook, Lookmatic, Eyefly, and many more.
 The biggest appeal consumers see to using these online sites is more often cost, and trend.

-Warby Parker has upped their game and now has 7 brick and mortor storefronts and 6 showrooms nationwide.
-Warby Parker's marketing has dubbed Optometrists as the "greedy middle man", making their bottom-of-the line frames even more appealing to consumers.
-Truth is, most consumers aren't aware of the total value package they receive when purchasing their frames and lenses, in your optical shop, from a licensed optician.
+Warby Parker has upped their game with multiple brick and mortor storefronts and showrooms nationwide.
+Warby Parker's marketing has dubbed optometrists as the "greedy middle man", making their bottom-of-the line frames even more appealing to consumers.
+Truth is, most consumers aren't aware of the total value package they receive when purchasing their frames and lenses in your optical shop from a licensed optician.
 That's why we think that patient education is your biggest weapon for competing with the online retail giants.

 Measurements from a Professional

 Your patients probably don't understand the different measurements that go into fitting lenses and frames.
 In fact, most of your patients have probably never heard of a PD measurement.
 So make sure you're taking the time to explain it to them, and why it's important to have.
 Prescription lenses are not a one size fits all type of purchase.
 While there are all kinds of instructions and videos out there for measuring your own PD, it's not nearly as accurate as having a licensed professional do it.

 Explain to your patients why a PD is crucial for the right fit of their frames.
 And how just being "close enough" to your measurement isn't good enough.

 Again, frames and lenses come in a variety of styles and types.
 Your patients should find value in the variety and knowledge your opticians can offer on lens types that they have a choice from.
 While online retailers might have checkbox options at check out for different lens types and tints, most consumers don't understand the differences of one type of lens over the other, and what might be best suited for them.